 Many of us women can get into trouble because of the compassion and concern we feel.
 Our caring feelings can easily be twisted and open the door to infidelity if we’re not careful.

-2. A friendship opens the door to an affair the moment a man or woman feel something for each other, and openly express their feelings to the other.
+2. A friendship opens the door to an affair the moment either one openly express their feelings to the other.

 Their platonic friendship can quickly open a can of worms, if the other person knows their feelings.